nachiket-more/CS-564-001-Front-End-Project/README.md

  - CSS
  - Bootstrap
  - Node.js
- - Express.js
  - MongoDB

 ## Features
-The dashboard applicatin inclueds three components: Airlines, Airports, Flights a single-page application that includes the following features:
+The dashboard application inclueds three components: Airlines, Airports, Flights a single-page application that includes the following features:

 - Airline Distribution: Display the activity levels of airlines by the number of flights, identifying the most and least active carriers.
 - Airport Locations: Provide a geographical visualization of airport locations.